-Contact First Interstate's Wealth Management - Trust and Estates — 5-step process, 7 required documents, and joint accounts transfer immediately upon presentation of death certificate. pod accounts typically processed within 2-4 weeks. trust accounts depend on successor trustee documentation. accounts requiring probate may take 30-90 days or longer depending on state requirements.
+Contact First Interstate's Wealth Management - Trust and Estates — 9-step process, 7 required documents, and multi-party accounts with right of survivorship are updated once a certified death certificate is presented. pod accounts are typically processed within 2-4 weeks. trust accounts depend on the successor trustee documentation and, for wealth management accounts, on the trust and estates team. accounts requiring probate depend on how quickly the court issues letters, and commonly take 30-90 days or longer.

 Client Contact Center